 What happens when

-- Bursaries will be paid in January
+- Bursaries paid – January

-- Work placements are arranged for summer
+- Work placements arranged for the following summer (at the end of first year at university)

 How to Apply

-Please note that recipients of the Dialog Award for Female Undergraduates are not eligible for UKESF Scholarships or Internships during their first year of study, but may apply for a Scholarship for the second year onwards as long as they meet all of the eligibility criteria.
+Please note that recipients of the Dialog Award for Female Undergraduates are not eligible for UKESF Scholarships during their first year of study, but may apply for a Scholarship for the second year onwards as long as they meet all of the eligibility criteria.
 Dialog Semiconductor is one of the company sponsors for the UKESF Scholarship Scheme.

 Past Recipients of the Award